-Gender Impact Assessment (GIA) Status Does this Council report recommendation? a) Introduce a new policy, program and/or YES service; or b) Is it a review of a policy, program and/or service; A GIA has been completed. that directly and significantly impacts the public?
-NO 🗵 A GIA is not required.
+Gender Impact Assessment (GIA) Status Does this Council report recommendation? a) Introduce a new policy, program a service; or b) Is it a review of a policy, program a service; that directly and significantly impacts the public and/or A GIA has been completed.
+A GIA is not required.
 Link to Gender Impact Assessment GIA - Not applicable